he1nh/openshift-prometheus/README.md

 oc logs $(oc get pods -o name -l app=prometheus)
 ```

-The kubernetes service discovery tries to query the API server but does not have the rights.
+The kubernetes service discovery tries to query the API server but does not have the rights within OpenShift.

 ```code
 oc login -u system:admin